 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
 Management Approach As a financial Institution, the impact of energy consumption particularly electricity within the bank is very minimal Employees, supplier, community, Government, and vulnerable Groups.
 Management strives to instill responsible and efficient use of electricity within the bank in order to reduce operating cost and help combat climate change.
 What are the Risk/s Identified?
 Which stakeholders are affected?
-Management Approach Effects to the environment Employees, supplier, community, Government, and vulnerable Groups.
-Management strives to instill responsible and efficient use of electricity within the bank in order to reduce operating cost and help combat climate change.
+Management Approach Air pollution starting from the energy providers to the vehicles that emit carbon monoxide, nitrogen oxides to the air and causes respiratory diseases among the population.
+Employees, supplier, community, Government, and vulnerable Groups.
+Management strives to instill responsible and efficient use of electricity, and company vehicles within the bank in order to reduce pollutants, operating cost and help solve climate change.
 What are the Opportunity/ies Identified?
 Which stakeholders are affected?
 Management Approach